zzarif/ResumeChat-AI/README.md

-# LlamaReply-Chrome-Extension (Under construction)
+# Resume Chat (Under construction)

-Let Llama reply to LinkedIn posts with just a click
+RAG Chatbot to chat and connect with your resume

+## Build from Source